 4. Add a 401(k) plan to increase the deduction: Defined Benefit Plans can be used in combination with a 401(k) Plan to provide additional tax deductions.

 5. Potentially double the deduction if your spouse is an employee: If the business owner's spouse also works for the business, the deduction could potentially double to $200,000 to $500,000+ per year!

 6. May reduce payroll taxes: Defined Benefit Plans provide larger benefits for a given level of wages than SEPs or 401(k) Plans.
 Since payroll taxes are a function of wages paid, a lower salary results in lower payroll taxes.

-In summary, a Defined Benefit Plan helps the self employed reduce income taxes, payroll taxes and quickly fund a protected retirement asset.
-For the high-income business owner, there isn't a better vehicle!
+In summary, a Defined Benefit Plan helps the self employed reduce income taxes, payroll taxes and quickly fund a retirement asset.
+For the high-income business owner, there may not be a better vehicle!

 In a Defined Benefit Plan, there are no individual accounts.
 Rather, assets to pay the individual benefits are pooled.
 Each year, an actuary determines a contribution range to ensure that benefits are funded according to IRS guidelines.
 When the self employed Defined Benefit Plan is eventually terminated, a final contribution may be needed to payout everyone's benefits.